apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 **Note:** Because custom commands execute after the dependencies for your workflow are installed (by `pip`), you should omit the PyPI package dependency from the pipeline's `requirements.txt` file and from the `install_requires` parameter in the `setuptools.setup()` call of your `setup.py` file.

+## Pre-building SDK container image

+In the pre-building step, we install pipeline dependencies on the container image prior to the job submission.
+This would speed up the pipeline execution.\
+To use pre-building the dependencies from `requirements.txt` on the container image.
+Follow the steps below.
+1. Provide the container engine.
+We support docker and cloud build for now.

+       --prebuild_sdk_container_enginer <execution_environment>
+2. To pass a base image for pre-building dependencies, enable this flag.
+If not, apache beam's base image would be used.

+       --prebuild_sdk_container_base_image <location_to_base_image>
+3. To push the pre-build image to a docker repository, provide URL to the docker registry by passing

+       --docker_registry_push_url <IMAGE_URL>

+**NOTE**: For now, this feature is available only for the Dataflow.